marcglasberg/asyncredux.com/react/comparisons/comparing-zustand.md

 Async Redux also doesn't need any extensive setup, and is not more complex than Zustand.
 However, Async Redux is not barebones: The advanced features are there when you need them.
-It deals natively with serializing, running async processes, displaying spinners while loading, showing error messages, saving the state to the local storage, and testing.
+It deals natively with serializing, running async processes, dealing with stale data, displaying spinners while loading, showing error messages, saving the state to the local storage, testing, and more.